ahtrahddis/ahtrahddis.github.io/source/content/dharma.md

 &nbsp;
 ### Are you interested in noting?

-If you have decided to go with noting (which is [Mahasi Sayadaw's Vipassana](https://mahasivipassana.com) technique), apart from theintroductory text included in the above pack, you can also read the following material:
+If you have decided to go with noting (which actually is nothing more than [Mahasi Sayadaw's famous Vipassana](https://mahasivipassana.com) technique), apart from the introductory text included in the above pack, you can also read the following material:

 - [Practical Vipassana Meditation Exercises](https://mahasivipassana.com/docs/practical-vipassana-meditation-exercises/)